 Burn in the Forest is the Greater Vancouver Interactive Arts Society’s (GVIAS) Official Burning Man Regional event.

-The annual summer event just moved from our 6 year home at the Squamish Valley Campground to the Cheam Fishing Village ofr 2015.
-BitF has since grown to host 1000 participants, with over 250 identified volunteers stepping up.
+The annual summer event just moved from our 6 year home at the Squamish Valley Campground to the Cheam Fishing Village for 2015/16/17/18.
+BitF has since grown to host 1500 participants, with over 300 identified volunteers stepping up.

 Our community is built on the participation of its members – from the simple exchange of food, stories, or a lending hand, to the elaborate construction of a interactive art projects.

 From 2000 to 2010, this community experience featured a Burn celebration, music, art, performance, workshops, theme camps, fire-spinning, ritual, gift-giving, experiential communication and friendship.

 In 2007, the Burning Man Vancouver community formed a non-profit society to support it's community and events.
 The Greater Vancouver Interactive Arts Society's mission is to support activities that serve the Greater Vancouver Burning Man community.
 We provide resources and advocacy for events, art, and projects that bring the community together.
 We encourage interactive and participatory experiences in the spirit of the 10 principles of Burning Man.
 Website: GVIAS.org

 Get involved and find out about local happenings by signing up on our Announcement list, chat with other Burners on our Discussion lists, or follow us via your social media of choice - but definitely come out and get involved!